Go applications

 Metadata

-The snapcraft.yaml file starts with a small amount of human-readable metadata, which is often already available in the project’s own packaging metadata or README.md file.
+The snapcraft.yaml file starts with a small amount of human-readable metadata, which is often already available in the project’s own packaging metadata or README.
 This data is used in the presentation of the application in the Snap Store.

 name: woke